deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ## Game structure

 The game is structured by chapters for each day.
-The chapters aren't visible to the player though and can only be made out by the change of scenery with morning/noon/evening/night scenes.
+The chapters aren't visible to the player though, and can only be distinguished by the change of scenery with morning/noon/evening/night scenes.

-This is a short overwie of the different scenes:
+This is a short overwiev of the different scenes:

 ### Day 1

 #### Morning

 *MARJORIE*, *CALVIN* and *REBECA* arrive at the safe house in New Jersey.
 They make themselves at home. *MARJORIE* goes upstairs in her bedroom to unpack.
-She had smuggled a phone into the safe house and calls her mother, gets interrupted by *REBECA*, who screams at her, grabs her phone and storms off.
+She has smuggled a phone into the safe house and calls her mother, gets interrupted by *REBECA*, who screams at her, grabs her phone and storms off.

 #### Noon

-They talk over the dinner about what happened. *CALVIN* tries to comfort *MARJORIE*, *REBECA* is still pouty of her.
+They talk over the dinner about what happened. *CALVIN* tries to comfort *MARJORIE*. *REBECA* is still irked at Marjorie.

 #### Afternoon